 Features and Benefits of a Content Management System

-Content management tools create a hassle-free system that provides various benefits:
+Web content management tools have functionality that create a hassle-free system and provides various benefits:

 Makes content more available.